Zymen Danseker: Biography

 It is unclear why he became a corsair.
-He was made welcome as an enemy of the Spaniards and, within a year of his arrival, became one of the taife reisi's leading captains.
+He was made welcome as an enemy of the Spaniards and, within a year of his arrival became a leading captain of the taife reisi.
 Often bringing Spanish prizes and prisoners to Algiers, due to his exploits he became known under the names Simon Re'is, Deli-Reis (Captain Crazy) and Deli Kapitan among the people on the Barbary coast and the Turks.
 He incorporated captured ships into his fleet, and was supplied by Algiers with men and the use of their shipyards.
-He was also the first to lead the Algiers out of the Straits of Gibraltar, the farthest distance any had ever successfully navigated, and traveled as far as Iceland.
-Iceland would later be attacked by Barbary corsairs in 1616.
-Simon took at least forty ships and sank many of them during the three years that followed.
+He was also the first to lead the Algiers through the Straits of Gibraltar, the farthest distance they had ever successfully navigated, and traveled as far as Iceland, which would later be attacked by Barbary corsairs in 1616.
+Simon took at least forty ships and sank many during the three years that followed.
 After three more years of pirating, he had become quite rich and lived in an opulent palace.
-Simon The Dancer attacked ships of any nation, making trading in the Mediterranean Sea increasingly difficult for every nation.
+Simon the Dancer attacked ships of any nation, making trading in the Mediterranean Sea increasingly difficult for every nation.
 Many nations therefore looked for ways to stop his attacks (by counterattack, bribes for safe-passage or employing him as a privateer in their navy).

 Simon soon became acquainted with other renegades, particularly English pirates Peter Easton and Jack Ward.
 He formed a powerful alliance with the latter.
-Eventually, a French fleet under the command of De Beaulieu de Pairsac, while being assisted by eight Spanish galleys, for a short time threatened to capture him, but because of a sudden storm he was able to escape; he sailed along the coast with his ships where his pursuers could not reach them.
-Eight more Spanish men-of-war, under the command of Don Luis Fajardo, and an English squadron, under the command of Sir Thomas Shoreley, were also trying to capture Simon The Dancer at that time.
-Some of the exploits of Simon The Dancer are mentioned in a report written by Andrew Barker in 1609.
+Eventually, a French fleet under the command of De Beaulieu de Pairsac, assisted by eight Spanish galleys, for a short time threatened to capture him, but because of a sudden storm he was able to escape; he sailed along the coast with his ships where his pursuers could not reach them.
+Eight more Spanish men-of-war, under the command of Don Luis Fajardo, and an English squadron, under the command of Sir Thomas Shoreley, also tried to capture Simon the Dancer.

-In 1609, while taking a Spanish galleon off Valencia, Danziger used the opportunity to communicate a message to Henri IV and the French court through the Jesuit priests on board.
+In 1609, while taking a Spanish galleon off Valencia, Danziger sent a message to Henri IV and the French court through the Jesuit priests on board.
 He wanted to return to Marseilles, having long ago left his wife and children behind, and sought to be exonerated for his crimes.
 He was reunited with his family later that year, shortly after arriving in Marseilles (where a pardon awaited him) with four well-armed warships on November 17, 1609.
 Welcomed by the Duke of Guise, he presented to him "a present of some Turks, who were at once sent to the galleys", as well as a considerable sum in Spanish gold.
 This was the spark that ignited the Franco-Algerian war of 1609–1628.